ashejim/C964/_sources/intro.md

 The capstone includes three parts:

-1. **Task 1:** Submit a short topic approval form to Assessments -a preliminary step to ensure you start in the right direction.
-Your course instructor will pass it or return it with comments.
+1. **Task 1:** Get course instructor topic approval -a preliminary step to ensure you start in the right direction.
 2. **Task 2 part C:** The "app."
 Develop a working application of machine learning (ML).
 3. **Task 2 parts D, A, & B:** Documentation communicating your product's value and development process to audiences of varying technical understanding.